rocktronica/OneFileCMS/readme.markdown

 #### Language files

 - Thanks to [fermuch](http://github.com/fermuch) for the Spanish language file!
-- And, thanks again to [codeless](http://github.com/codeless) for the German language file!
+- Thanks to [codeless](http://github.com/codeless) for the German language file!

-#### A couple of recent minor improvments:
+#### Recent improvments:
+- Added a few settings to the language files to adjust certain css values if needed.
+  In some instances, some langauges may use significantly longer words or phrases than others.
+So, a smaller font or less spacing may be desirable in those places to preserve page layout.
 - "Wide View" option on Edit page now persists across saves
 - Hopefully improved handling of language files.
 Kinda' like "online security", "multi-language support" is a nebulous and a bit finicky.